 Interdisciplinary teaching and learning is not without limitations.
-Green’s research uncovered that “often students would show a bias toward one or other of the subjects, and engagement in the other would suffer, however in general, there was a high level of engagement from students”(p.10).
+Green’s (????) research uncovered that “often students would show a bias toward one or other of the subjects, and engagement in the other would suffer, however in general, there was a high level of engagement from students”(p.10).
 This could be seen as a limitation as the point of an interdisciplinary education is that the student gains knowledge in two subjects, but Green is identifying an issue with this: students choose which subject they will engage with.
 However, Green does note a high level of engagement overall, so if the objectives and tasks in the lesson require skills to be developed in both subjects then the student’s engagement with one interest will require them to develop the skills in the other.
-To return to the history and English war poetry example, if a student enjoys poetry but is disengaged with history, the teacher could set the task of selecting evidence of shell shock in a poem: this would require the student to understand the historical and cultural understanding of shell shock around the time of the First World War, and the symptoms of it.
+To return to the history and English war poetry examples, if a student enjoys poetry but is disengaged with history, the teacher could set the task of selecting evidence of shell shock in a poem: this would require the student to understand the historical and cultural understanding of shell shock around the time of the First World War, and the symptoms of it.
 There is a second benefit to being engaged however: OFSTED’s Sir Michael Wilshaw has described one of the reasons why the current education system is failing poorer children.
 He put it thusly: “they coast through education until – at the earliest opportunity – they sever their ties with it” (Adams, 2013).
 Wilshaw has identified students’ lack of engagement with education: the image of a child ‘coasting’ through their school years without engaging with learning is symptomatic of those lessons in which the objectives are vague and activities require only basic skills.
 The introduction of an engaging and creative interdisciplinary education is something which evidently can tackle this issue in key stage three.

 There are two further potential areas for limitation which I will note briefly: